 Mula Bandha is achieved by contracting the perineal muscles.

-The pelvic floor is a layer of muscles and fascia that covers the pelvic bones and is arranged in three layers.
-Some of them belong to the urogenital area and are responsible for urination processes, while others belong to the anal area (defecation processes).
+The pelvic floor is a layer of muscles and fascia covering the pelvic bones, arranged in three layers.
+Some muscles belong to the urogenital area and are responsible for urination, while others belong to the anal area (defecation).

-In the early stages of mastering the root lock, it is difficult to divide the muscle tension into three zones.
+In the early stages of mastering the root lock, it can be difficult to isolate muscle tension to the three zones.
 Therefore, beginners are advised to alternately tense and relax different areas of the perineum.
-With regular practice, the practitioner gradually comes to the main task of contracting only the Muladhara chakra area (the other areas remain relaxed).
+With regular practice, the practitioner gradually learns to contract only the Muladhara chakra area (keeping the other areas relaxed).

-It is recommended that Mula Bandha be practiced under the guidance of an experienced mentor.
+Practicing Mula Bandha under the guidance of an experienced mentor is recommended.

 Mula Bandha Step by Step

 1. Sit in a comfortable cross-legged position with your back straight.
-It is very important to keep the spine straight throughout the practice, as it affects the flow of energy through the central channel, Sushumna-Nadi.
+Maintaining a straight spine throughout the practice is crucial, as it affects the flow of energy through the central channel, Sushumna-Nadi.

-2. Exhale and then take a deep breath.
-Try to engage all parts of the lungs (belly, ribs, collarbones) as you inhale.
+2. Exhale completely, then take a deep breath.
+Engage all parts of the lungs (belly, ribs, collarbones) as you inhale.

-3. Tense the Mula Bandha as if pulling the pelvic floor muscles inward, upward.
-Focus all your attention on this area.
-Do not allow any strain or discomfort in the body.
+3. Engage Mula Bandha by drawing the pelvic floor muscles inward and upward.
+Focus your attention on this area.
+Avoid any strain or discomfort in the body.

 Contraindications